-The Sony WH-1000XM3 are our overall favorite headphones, wireless headphones, and noise-cancelling headphones two years in a row – and not just because they're excellent at blocking out environmental noise.
+The Sony WH-1000XM3 were our overall favorite headphones, wireless headphones, and noise-cancelling headphones two years in a row – before being usurped by the XM4.

-They're great for audiophiles, thanks to aptX HD and Sony's LDAC, two of the best ways to listen to Hi-Res Audio, and as they're wireless, you don't need to mess around with cumbersome wires.
+They might still be better for audiophiles though, thanks to aptX HD and Sony's LDAC, two of the best ways to listen to hi-res audio, and as they're wireless, you don't need to mess around with cumbersome wires.

 The WH-1000XM3's also come with Google Assistant integration, and as of 2019, Amazon Alexa integration, which means you have instant access to a voice assistant wherever you are.

 This alongside the stellar noise-cancellation capabilities makes the WH-1000MX3s perfect for commuting, whether you need a pair of cans to get your through your daily journey to work, or a long haul flight.